Contrary to popular belief, Yeshua (Jesus) did not bring a new "religion" into the world

 To help clarify this very important issue, we have compiled a list of questions every Christian should ask him/herself before sending irate e-mails to The Refiner's Fire.
 We ask that you read the following with an open mind; to verify in the Bible everything that is written here; and most of all, to push aside all malice and personal prejudices and allow the Holy Spirit to guide you:

-PLEASE USE THE SCRIPTURES TO ANSWER THE FOLLOWING:
+PLEASE USE THE BIBLE TO ANSWER THE FOLLOWING:

 (Try not to use personal interpretations or extra-Biblical, man-made writings)